widoriezebos/Thoth/Documentation/Thoth-doc-flattened.md

 	Highlight { ==And this a highlighted piece of text, probably followed by a comment==}

-##7.14  Meta data
+##6.14  Meta data

 You can add any number of meta data tags to your document.
-You do this by adding them at the very top of your document, separating the key from the value with a ‘:’ character.
+You do this by adding them **at the very top** of your document, separating the key from the value with a ‘:’ character.
 The first line that does not follow this rule will start normal Markdown processing.
 When including files, any meta tag in the included files is added if it is not encountered before.
 This means that meta tag with a specific key that is first encountered ‘wins’ and will not be overwritten by subsequent definitions.
 Meta data is searchable with the search engine and the key/values are also available to any template that wants to use them during rendering.

 	audience: writers, developers
 	title: Title of the document
 	author: Wido Riezebos

-##7.15  Tables
+##6.15  Tables

 You can render a table using a ‘|’ character as a separator between columns (make sure the number of ‘|’ characters per row is always the same).
 You are required to define as header separator as the second line of your table definition, with at least one ‘-‘ as the contents.
 If you want alignment for a column use a ‘:’ in the separator row to specify where to align (:- for left, -: for right and :-: for center)